marcusphelan/marcusphelan.github.io/_posts/2020-08-15-algebra-in-the-clouds.md

 When represented visually we are shown fascinating shapes and patterns.
 Zooming in on the image reveals shapes within shapes within shapes.
 This seemingly 'simple' equation creates a self-contained yet infinite universe, which an observer could explore for eternity.

-One of the remarkable things that fractals demonstrate  is that in a dynamic system any imperceptible change in an initial state of a system can have a profound effect on final conditions, the proverbial butterfly flapping its wings causing a faraway tornado.
+One of the remarkable things that fractals demonstrate is that in a dynamic system, any imperceptible change in the initial state can have a profound effect on final conditions, the proverbial butterfly flapping its wings causing a faraway tornado.

 ### The surrounding game